StylesLab/EDMAC/README.md

 - Chord names use supported major/minor triad syntax.
 - Chord duration suffixes, when present, are positive integers such as `A:3`.
 - Function controls are between `f1` and `f24`.
-- Relative SoundFont paths are relative to the YAML file.
+- Relative SoundFont and sample paths are relative to the YAML file.
 - `amp` values are non-negative.
 - `edmac validate song.yml` reports the intended first events.